hansottowirtz/adobe-uxp-types-crawler/README.md

 # Adobe UXP Types Crawler

-Currently includes types for Adobe Photoshop.
+Currently includes types for Adobe Photoshop and UXP.

 This project crawls the Adobe UXP documentation and generates Typescript declaration files.